heecheon92/Python/README.md

 Unlike normal shells or also known as "bind shell", in which server simply allow an user to connect and client program with a payload to attack the server node, the server program acts as a payload and allows the server to execute shell commands to a client.

-In common network environment, it is common that in-bound policy is set to be strict to prevent malicous actions to be done and typically, out-bound policy is set to be loose so that users within the network can freely traverse the endpoints outside of the firewall.
+In most network environment, it is a common practice that in-bound policy is set to be strict to prevent malicous actions to be done and typically, out-bound policy is set to be loose so that users within the network can freely traverse the endpoints outside of the firewall.

 Due to this environment, exploitation by bind shell is not really easily acheiveable.